-They make pizza in a very particular way- there is even a registered disciplinary in Neapolitan Pizza Making.
+The Neapolitans are pretty pernickety about their pizza-making.
+They have even created a registered discipline in Neapolitan Pizza Making to keep it in their preserve.
 They use no fat in the dough and add lots of water to make it wet and sticky.

 Neapolitan pizza cooks at soaring temperatures (around 450°C) and for a short amount of time (a maximum of 90 seconds).
 The result is wonderful: a gooey soft centre which is boarded by a tall, fluffy crust or ‘cornicione’.

 In Naples, they are so evangelical about their crust that they use hardly any toppings to garnish their pizza.
 In the most traditional pizzerias they only make two types of pizza: Marinara (tomatoes, garlic, oregano and olive oil) or Margherita (tomato, mozzarella, basil and olive oil).